 These reporting forms are for non-emergency reporting only.
 If any person may be in danger, call 911 immediately.

 For urgent confidential support for sexual misconduct, gender-based violence, or bias incidents, contact the 24-hour SAFEline at 336-278-3333.

 Reports submitted through the links below are addressed through a coordinated university approach.
 The office that takes the lead for addressing the report is noted.
 If you’d like to consult with someone about reporting a student-related concern, please contact the Office of the Dean of Students, 336-278-7200.
-After hours you can reach the Student Life Administrator On Call by contacting Campus Safety and Police at 336-278-5555.
+After hours, you can reach the Student Life Administrator On Call or Counselor On Call by contacting Campus Safety and Police at 336-278-5555.

 Based on the type of report, you may be contacted for additional information (if you provide your name or contact information).
 Though anonymous reports are permitted, doing so may limit the University’s ability to investigate and/or respond.

 Faculty/instructors may share information regarding student academic struggles or concerns.
 Submissions will be forwarded to the student and their advisor, and copied to the reporting faculty member.
 The student and advisor are encouraged to discuss academic support resources and strategies.
 The Academic E-Warning link may be found on the Class Roster page via OnTrack for Faculty.

 Share concerns for a student’s well-being (academic, social, financial, family, mental health, etc.).
 For more information on when to share a referral or what happens next, visit the Student Care and Outreach website.